← Back to Blog

 Bay of Fundy Region Rules

-Nova Scotia's updated short-term rental regulations, effective September 30, 2024, apply to the Bay of Fundy region [3].
-These rules aim to balance the growing tourism industry with the region's housing needs.
-Here's a breakdown of the key guidelines for property owners in the area.
+Nova Scotia's updated short-term rental regulations, effective September 30, 2024, apply throughout the Bay of Fundy region, balancing tourism growth with housing needs.

 Waterfront Property Rules

-• Verifying with your local municipality that short-term rentals are allowed in your specific waterfront zone.
+• Verify with the local municipality that short-term rentals are permitted in their zone

-• Submitting proof of compliance with municipal bylaws during registration [3].
+• Submit proof of compliance with municipal bylaws during registration

-• Ensuring the property meets all required safety standards.
+• Ensure the property meets all required safety standards

 Required Property Standards